chisophugis/lbd/source/globalvar.rst

     ld  $2, %got(gI)($gp)

-Where DAG.getEntryNode() is the register $2 which decide by Register Allocator, and (Wrapper GetGlobalReg(), GA) translate into Base=$gp and the 16 bits Offset for $gp.
+Where DAG.getEntryNode() is the register $2 which decided by Register Allocator ; DAG.getNode(Cpu0ISD::Wrapper, dl, ValTy, GetGlobalReg(DAG, ValTy), GA) is translated into Base=$gp as well as the 16 bits Offset for $gp.

-Beside above code, add the following code to Cpu0AsmPrinter.cpp and it will emit .cpload asm sudo instruction,
+Apart from above code, add the following code to Cpu0AsmPrinter.cpp and it will emit .cpload asm sudo instruction,

 .. code-block:: c++